A serious complication of diabetes that can lead to blindness.

 According to the Center for Disease Control and Prevention, nearly one-third of adults over the age of 40 with diabetes have diabetic retinopathy.
 And the rates are even higher among African- and Mexican-Americans.

-If you suffer from diabetes, call Vision Source Insight Eyecare today or schedule an appointment online for a comprehensive eye exam.
+Dr. David Sweeney from Vision Source Insight Eyecare urges all diabetics to have their eyes examined at least once per year.
+Early detection is key to Diabetic Retinopathy Treatment.
+Call today or schedule an appointment online online for a comprehensive eye exam.

 What is diabetic retinopathy?